paramat/asteroid/README.txt

-asteroid lvm/pm version 0.4.1 by paramat
+asteroid lvm/pm version 0.4.2 by paramat
 For latest stable Minetest back to 0.4.8
 Depends default
 Licenses: code WTFPL, textures CC BY-SA
 For use as a stacked realm in v6, indev or v7 mapgen

-A realm of asteroids and comets is created in the chosen volume, by default between y = 13000 and y = 14000.
+A realm of asteroids and comets is created in the volume chosen by parameters.
 2 perlin noises of differing scales create interpenetrating large and small structures.
 Asteroids have muliple layers, outer to inner: dust, gravel, cobble and stone with ores.
 Asteroid stone is rich in iron, mese crystal, copper, gold and diamond.